Last updated on February 6, 2026

 Magic’s history is full of experiments and mechanics that haven’t returned much since they were introduced.
 Cipher is a pet favorite of mine, and the arcane spell type associated with spirits is another weird relic from the past.

-Magic players everywhere have probably heard of typal/tribal synergies, but newer players might not be aware that tribal has also been a card type.
+Magic players everywhere have probably heard of typal/tribal synergies, but players can easily forget that kindred/tribal is also a card type.

 So what were tribal cards in Magic?
 Is it a supertype, a subtype, or neither?
 Will we ever see it again?
 Read on for the run-down on tribal Magic cards!